thednp/domparser/README.md

 ### DomParser - Create DOM from HTML

-**DomParser** has its own logic for parsing can be configured to remove potentially harmful tags and/or attributes.
+**DomParser** has its own logic for handling the parsed tokens, a logic that can be configured to remove potentially harmful tags and/or attributes.
 Here's a quick example:

 ```ts
 import { DomParser } from "@thednp/domparser/dom-parser";